thornhall/blog/content/go-sqlite.md

 }
 ```

 This is how we create a server.
-For our blog's purposes, we need to pass in a public directory sting and a domain.
+For our blog's purposes, we need to pass in a public directory string and a domain.
 The domain is its own topic that I won't dive into here.
 The public directory is just the path to the `public` directory,
 which we know from the file structure is `./public`.